Is Your Child Not Fitting In At School? Here’s How to Help Them

 Some children embrace their uniqueness and don’t care if they fit in or not.

-We have evolved to become part of groups in order to stay alive (for example, group protection from predators).
+We have evolved to become part of groups in order to stay alive.
+For example, in our early history, group protection from predators was essential for survival.

-Whilst in the short term this can help them avoid being alone, in the long term it can contribute to problems with their sense of identity and self-esteem, if they end up with a group where they don’t feel they can be accepted as their true selves.
+Whilst in the short term this can help them avoid being alone, in the long term it can contribute to problems with their sense of identity and self-esteem if they end up with a group where they do not feel they can be accepted as their true selves.

 TAKE THE QUIZ!

-As we saw above, for evolutionary and survival reasons children and young people tend to want to fit in with others at all costs.
+As we saw above, for evolutionary and survival reasons, children and young people tend to want to fit in with others at all costs.
+When your child doesn’t fit in, it can be deeply distressing for them.

-However, once “in”, sometimes kids have a strong urge to leave others out of the group.
-Those who are left out are usually those who are seen as different in some way.
+However, once they are part of the group, kids sometimes have a strong urge to leave others out.
+Those who are excluded are usually those perceived as different in some way.

 It’s not kind.
 Deliberate social exclusion may be considered as bullying.

-But some kids may leave others out because they feel it somehow strengthens their own sense of identity, and makes them feel special because they are “in”.
+Some children engage in this behavior because they feel it strengthens their own sense of identity and makes them feel special because they are part of the “in” crowd.

 This is one of the main reasons why the teenage years can be so tough for anyone who has differences, for example: